dtothefp/build-demo/README.md

 ##### Question
 - how do we compile es6 for the "client"?
-  - currently babel code breaks in browser
+  - currently babel code breaks in browser if we include the `babel-runtime`
   - how do we start linting all our `.js` files with `eslint`